This covers damage caused by your business to a third party or their property. A third party is typically anyone not employed by your business.

 Large stores are more likely to employ lots of staff – who could get injured onsite.
 They will also usually have a high customer footfall, and a higher turnover than small outlets.
 All of these factors add to the level of risk to the insurer, which is reflected in the premium.

 Location also has a role to play.
 If you work in an area with a lot of crime, you can expect the cover to cost more than if you were based in a village with minimal crime.
-For example, if you are burgled, you might need to claim for loss of stock and for business interruption during the period you were closed to customers.
+This is because your business is seen as being a higher risk.
+For example, if you’re burgled, you might need to claim for loss of stock and for business interruption during the period you were closed to customers.
+If you are based in a crime hot-spot, you’re more likely to be repeatedly burgled.

 We qualify, quantify and offer insurance using data, analysis and technology, and we serve a wide range of business types — from dog walkers and dieticians, to landlords and locksmiths.
 Enro Ltd t/a Superscript is authorised and regulated by the Financial Conduct Authority.